chetannec/md-browser/suggestions.md

 Here are some features we're considering for future updates:

-1. Dark mode for the interface
+1. Search functionality
-2. Search functionality for Markdown files
+2. Version of markdown files
-3. Tagging system for better organization
-4. Collaborative editing features
-5. Integration with cloud storage services
+3. Metadata of markdown files

 Feel free to comment on these or suggest entirely new ideas!